 }

-Provides a placeholder or surrogate to control access to another object.
-For example, when managing access to a remote service.
+}The Proxy pattern provides a stand-in for another object to control access to it, such as managing access to a remote service.

 Behavioral patterns